Spiro is stopping TB in its tracks.

-Tuberculosis (TB) is preventable and curable but is still the world’s leading infectious disease killer, causing the deaths of 1.25 million people annually and disproportionately affecting children.
+Tuberculosis (TB) is the world's deadliest infectious disease, cutting short the lives of of 1.25 million people annually and disproportionately affecting children.

 People living in the same household as someone with TB are at particularly high risk of contracting TB.
 They should get access to TB screening:

-• Those living with active TB should receive TB treatment
+Those living with active TB should receive treatment

-• Those without should be offered this potentially life-saving preventive treatment
+Those without should be offered as short course of potentially life-saving TB preventive treatment called "TPT" that costs as little as $3

 But we’re still failing millions of people around the world.
-4 out of every 5 people eligible for preventative treatment do not receive it globally.
+4 out of every 5 people who need TB preventative treatment never receive it.

 IDENTIFY